An Exponential Time 2-Approximation Algorithm for Bandwidth: Exponential Time Algorithms for Approximating Bandwidth

-If the bucket $i$ is full in $\BBB$, let $X_i$ denote the set of vertices assigned to it.
-If the buckets $i$ and $i+1$ are jointly full in $\BBB$, let $X_{i,i+1}$ denote the set of vertices assigned to the union of buckets $i$ and $i+1$.
-We use dynamic programming to start from a partial bucket arrangement satisfying the above conditions to construct a $\CCC$-bucket arrangement.
-During its execution, the algorithm assigns vertices to the buckets which are empty in $\BBB$.
-We only present an outline of the dynamic programming algorithm here.
-The dynamic programming algorithm constructs a table $T[\dots]$, which has the following indices. \begin{itemize} \item An index $p$, representing the subproblem on the first $p$ connected components of $G \setminus V'$. \item For every empty bucket $i$ in $\BBB$ such that both the buckets $i-1$ and $i+1$ are full, it has an index $s_i$, representing the number of vertices assigned to the bucket $i$. \item For every two consecutive empty buckets $i$ and $i+1$ in $\BBB$, it has indices $t_{i,i+1}$, $x_i$, and $x_{i+1}$.
+The dynamic programming algorithm constructs a table $T$, which has the following indices. \begin{itemize} \item An index $p$, representing the subproblem constrained to $V_1, \dots, V_p$. \item For every empty bucket~$i$ in $\BBB$ such that neither the bucket~$i-1$ nor the bucket~$i+1$ is empty, it has an index $s_i$, representing the number of vertices assigned to the bucket~$i$. \item For every two consecutive empty buckets $i$ and $i+1$ in $\BBB$, it has indices $t_{i,i+1}$, $x_i$, and $x_{i+1}$.
 The index $t_{i,i+1}$ represents the total number of vertices assigned to the buckets $i$ and $i+1$.
-The index $x_i$ represents the number of vertices assigned to the buckets $i$ and $i+1$ that have at least one neighbor in the bucket $i-1$.
-The index $x_{i+1}$ represents the number of vertices assigned to the buckets $i$ and $i+1$ that have at least one neighbor in the bucket $i+2$. \item For every two consecutive buckets $i$, $i+1$ which are jointly full in $\BBB$, it has indices $f_i$ and $f_{i+1}$ representing the number of vertices assigned to these buckets that have at least one neighbor in the bucket $i-1$ ($f_i$) or in the bucket $i+2$ ($f_{i+1}$). \end{itemize} Table $T[\hdots]$ is initialized to $\mathsf{false}$ everywhere, except for the entry corresponding to all-zero indices, which is initialized to $\mathsf{true}$.
+The index $x_i$ represents the number of vertices assigned to the buckets $i$ and $i+1$ that have at least one neighbor in the bucket~$i-1$.
+The index $x_{i+1}$ represents the number of vertices assigned to the buckets $i$ and $i+1$ that have at least one neighbor in the bucket~$i+2$. \item For every two consecutive buckets $i$, $i+1$ which are jointly full in $\BBB$, it has indices $f_i$ and $f_{i+1}$ representing the number of vertices assigned to these buckets that have at least one neighbor in the bucket~$i-1$ ($f_i$) or in the bucket~$i+2$ ($f_{i+1}$). \end{itemize} The table $T$ is initialized to $\mathsf{false}$ everywhere, except for the entry corresponding to all-zero indices, which is initialized to $\mathsf{true}$.
 The rest of the table is built by increasing values of $p$ as described below.
 Here, we only write those indices that differ in the looked-up table entries and the computed table entry (i.e., indices in the table that play no role in a given recursion are omitted).
 We also ignore the explicit checking of the invalid indices in the following description.
 The algorithm looks at the vertices which are neighbors (in $G$) of the vertices in $V_p$ and have already been assigned.